-The classic still life is one of the few subjects you can paint which you have almost full control over.
+The classic still life is one of the few subjects you can paint that you have almost full control over.
 You are not vulnerable to changes in the environment or the subject just moving.
 As a result, still life subjects have allowed artists to really test what is possible in terms of brushwork, color and composition.

-In this post I will discuss some of the benefits of still life painting, provide you with some simple ideas for still life subjects to paint and feature some beautiful master paintings.
+In this post, I will discuss some of the benefits of still-life painting, provide you with some simple ideas for still-life subjects to paint and feature some beautiful master paintings.

-- The Benefits Of Still Life Painting
+- The Benefits of Still Life Painting

-- Easy Still Life Painting Ideas To Get You Started
+- Easy Still Life Painting Ideas to Get You Started

 - Some Famous Still Life Painters